Skip to Main Content

 Sinus infections can leave you feeling drained, fatigued, and miserable.
 For people diagnosed with chronic sinusitis for whom prescription medications don’t bring relief, a surgical procedure may be helpful.

 “In sinus surgery, we open the natural drainage passageways to allow for adequate ventilation and drainage.
-This also allows us to achieve better medication delivery into the sinuses,” says R. Peter Manes, MD, a Yale Medicine surgeon specializing in otolaryngology.
+This also allows us to achieve better medication delivery into the sinuses,” says R. Peter Manes, MD, a Yale Medicine surgeon.
 “It also enables your doctor to perform biopsies and cultures to evaluate for the presence of bacteria or tumors.”

-At Yale Medicine, we perform several types of sinus surgery not available elsewhere, and our surgeons are expert at making repairs if a previous sinus surgery was unsuccessful.
+At Yale Medicine, we perform several types of sinus surgery not available elsewhere.
+Our surgeons are expert at making repairs if a previous sinus surgery was unsuccessful.

 What conditions are treated with sinus surgery?